viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 This tutorial describes how to do a HW design of [MicroBlaze Soft Processor](https://www.xilinx.com/products/design-tools/microblaze.html) using DDR3 RAM on the [Digilent Arty A7](https://digilent.com/reference/programmable-logic/arty-a7/start) FPGA development board in Vivado 2023.1.

+Most of the steps in this tutorial can be used also for MicroBlaze DDR3 design on other boards.

 ## Memory Interface Generator configuration and connections

 Start Vivado 2023.1.
 Click Create Project.
 Click Next.